Important information about the coronavirus COVID-19

 - Hospital visiting hours are from 8:00 AM to 8:00 PM.
 Visitation outside of these hours will be considered only in compassionate care or end-of-life situations.

 - Visitors may enter at the main entrance (Entrance A) or Emergency Department entrance (Entrance E), so long as that entrance is open.
 Entrance A is open Monday through Friday from 7:45am to 4:00pm.
-After those hours, all visitors must enter through Entrance E. EFFECTIVE OCTOBER 10: Entrance A will be open Monday - Sunday, 7:00 AM - 8:30 PM.
+After those hours, all visitors must enter through Entrance E. Entrance A is open Monday - Sunday, 7:00 AM - 8:30 PM.
 After hours, please use Entrance E. Patients arriving for cath lab or endo procedures prior to 7:00 AM will use the Entrance C.

 - Visitors will be screened for signs of illness before they are allowed to visit.
-Anyone showing symptoms of illness will not be permitted to visit.
+Anyone showing symptoms of illness is asked to refrain from visiting.
+Please note visitors showing symptoms of illness may be asked to wear a face covering.

 - Visitors must follow all social distancing and safety guidance.